Luis Galarreta: Post-congressional term and vice presidency

-On 30 October 2020, Keiko Fujimori, announced through her Twitter account that she made her presidential candidacy official in internal elections in view of the elections of the following year together with Galarreta for the first vice presidency and the former Lima Lieutenant Mayor Patricia Juárez Gallegos for the second vice presidency being the formula chosen in December by the votes of 37 party delegates as it was the only list and after this the campaign began.
+On 30 October 2020, Keiko Fujimori, announced through her Twitter account that she made her presidential candidacy official in internal elections in view of the elections of the following year together with Galarreta for the first vice presidency and the former Lima Lieutenant Mayor Patricia Juárez for the second vice presidency being the formula chosen in December by the votes of 37 party delegates as it was the only list and after this the campaign began.

 At the same time, he ran for a seat in the Andean Parliament, heading the list of his party after the referendum on the reform of the Constitution of Peru in 2018 proposed by then-President Martín Vizcarra approved through popular consultation the prohibition of immediate reelection of parliamentarians to the Congress of Peru.

-The ticket was defeated by the Castillo led-ticket of Free Peru.
+The general election resulted with their presidential ticket defeated by the Free Peru ticket led by Pedro Castillo.
 However, he was elected to the Andean Parliament.

 Galarreta signed the Madrid Charter, becoming a member of an international group of right-wing and far-right individuals organized by Spanish party Vox.

+In 2026, Galarreta was nominated by Keiko Fujimori again to run for the first vice presidency in the 2026 Peruvian general election for the Popular Force ticket.
+The ticket was elected in the second round.
+Following Fujimori's inauguration on 28 July, Galarreta was appointed as prime minister.